mbrt/gmailctl/README.md

 motivations and is quite popular.
 The difference between that project and this one are:

-* `gmail-britta` uses a custom DSL (versus YAML in `gmailfilter`)
+* `gmail-britta` uses a custom DSL (versus YAML in `gmailctl`)
-* `gmail-britta` is imperative because it allows you to write arbitrary Ruby code in your filters (versus pure declarative for `gmailfilter`)
+* `gmail-britta` is imperative because it allows you to write arbitrary Ruby code in your filters (versus pure declarative for `gmailctl`)
 * `gmail-britta` allows to write complex chains of filters, but fails to provide easy ways to write reasonably easy filters [1](#footnote-1).
+* `gmail-britta` exports only to the Gmail XML format.
+You have to import the filters yourself by using the Gmail web interface, manually delete the filters you updated and import only the new ones.
+This process becomes tedious very quickly and you will resort to quickly avoid using the tool when in a hurry.
+  `gmailctl` provides you this possibility, but also allows you to review your changes and update the filters by using the Gmail APIs, without you having to do anything manually.
-* `gmailfilter` tries to workaround certain limitations in Gmail (like applying multiple labels with the same filter) `gmail-britta` tries to workaround others (chain filtering).
+* `gmailctl` tries to workaround certain limitations in Gmail (like applying multiple labels with the same filter) `gmail-britta` tries to workaround others (chain filtering).
-* chain filtering is not supported in `gmailfilter` by design.
-The declarative nature of the configuration makes it that every rule that matches is applyied, just like Gmail does.
+* chain filtering is not supported in `gmailctl` by design.
+The declarative nature of the configuration makes it that every rule that matches is applied, just like Gmail does.

-In short `gmailfilter` takes the declarative approach to Gmail filters configuration, hoping it stays simpler to read and maintain, sacrificing complex scenarios handled instead by `gmail-britta` (like chaining).
+In short `gmailctl` takes the declarative approach to Gmail filters configuration, hoping it stays simpler to read and maintain, sacrificing complex scenarios handled instead by `gmail-britta` (like chaining), and provides the automatic update that will save you time while you are iterating through new versions of your filters.

 ## Footnotes